Looking to understand how cholesterol and menopause are linked? You’ve come to the right place.

-The good news is cholesterol lowering is manageable.
+The good news is cholesterol lowering is manageable after menopause.
 It’s important to be aware and take action.
 Here are some things you can start today.

 Diet can help manage rising cholesterol as adding heart-protective foods can make a big change.

 The portfolio diet is a way of eating that can lower cholesterol.
+It recommends foods like oat bran and oatmeal to lower cholesterol.
 This diet was created by Dr. David Jenkins from St. Michaels hospital in Toronto, Canada.
 This eating pattern is a research-based way of eating that has been proven to lower your cholesterol and your risk of heart disease (7).